JoonHyeok-hozy-Kim/ai_paper_study/paper_study/0070_lstm/note.md

 #### 2.6 Kalman Filter Trained Recurrent Network
 - Puskorius and Feldkamp (1994) use Kalman filter techniques to improve recurrent net performance.
 - How?)
-  - It uses he derivative discount factor imposed to decay exponentially the effects of past dynamic derivatives
+  - It uses the derivative discount factor imposed to decay exponentially the effects of past dynamic derivatives
 - Limit)
   - Not verified to be useful for long minimal time lags.